GuyMarmor/ChronicPainModel/README.md

 ---

 ## Acknowledgments
 Parts of this project were developed with assistance from ChatGPT, an AI language model created by OpenAI.
+Full details in 'Methods' section of our manuscript

 ## Overview
 We propose a mathematical model describing the temporal dynamics of pain sensitization and recovery.